What is Bernoulli’s Principle?

 Derivation of Bernoulli’s Equation

-Applying Newton’s second law in that moving fluid particle in a steady flow we get,
+Applying Newton’s second law in that moving fluid particles in a steady flow we get,

 Now considering the assumptions mentioned above, the significant forces that will be acting in the s-direction are the pressure and the component of the weight of the particle in the s-direction.